blahosyl/dinner-party/README.md

 #### Favicon

 I added a favicon showing a vector drawing of two wine glasses clinking, to symbolize the social nature of dinner parties.
-The color of  the graphic is a darker shade of the purple color chosen for the heading box.
+The color of  the graphic is a darker shade of the purple color chosen for the button.

 #### Meta tags